EnergySystemsModellingLab/MUSE_OS/docs/inputs/toml.rst

 lpsolver
    This is the optimisation solver used to make investment decisions.
-The two options available for this are "adhoc" or "scipy" solvers.
+The two options available for this are "adhoc" (which sums costs on the timeslices, whilst its variant "adhoc_timeslices" chooses the asset at the minimum timeslice cost and iterates) or "scipy" solvers.
 The "scipy" solver should be used when introducing minimum constraints and using the trade functionality.